ultraq/thymeleaf-layout-dialect/README.md

    the 'web' part).
  - Implemented unit tests, using the [Thymeleaf Testing](https://github.com/thymeleaf/thymeleaf-testing) library.
+ - Resolved [Issue #21](thymeleaf-layout-dialect/issues/21), adding a `layout:substituteby`
+   processor which works much like `layout:include`, but with the behaviour of Thymeleaf's `th:substituteby`.
  - Updated Thymeleaf dependency from version 2.0.15 to 2.0.16 since it's needed by the testing library.